sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 09/22/2021 19:18 PT_
+_Updated 09/24/2021 19:24 PT_

-v7.6 has begun to rollout on iOS and Android.
+v7.6 is fully rolled out on iOS and Android.
 All users will now have the ability to manually update to the latest version of the app.
 Our new mentions feature is now currently in development.

 ***

 ### Upcoming Releases
-- v7.7    - September 29, 2021
+- v7.7    - October 6, 2021
-- v7.7.1  - October 6, 2021
+- v7.7.1  - October 13, 2021
 - v7.8    - October 20, 2021

 ### Past Releases